SheryllGDS/message-patterns/service-fault/service-fault-email.md

-## 'There's a fault with the service' email pattern
+## Fault with the service email pattern

 Subject: Network is down: Government Digital Service